 Thursday is that pal with the ready smile and the steady advice.
-When you need it.
 Or no advice.
 When you need it.

-He won’t smash the night right out of the park like Mr Saturday Night can, but neither will he have you tripping over bottle crates out back after the owner calls the cops.
+He won’t smash the night right out of the park like Mr Saturday Night can, but neither will you be tripping over bottle crates out back after the owner calls the cops.

-He’s not one to dog your groaning Sunday night slumbers, drip-feeding you lyrics for them old tired Monday Mornin’ Blues.
+He’s not one to haunt your Sunday night slumbers, drip-feeding you lyrics for them Monday Mornin’ Blues.